PowerMeep/GBA-PK-MMO/README.md

 #### Port
 The port on the host to connect to.

-#### MaxRenderedPlayers
-If there are more players nearby than this number, then they'll just stay invisible until somebody leaves your line of sight.
-No big deal.
-However, for each extra player the script has to draw, it needs a little more of the GBA's memory.
-The original script supported 4, I've done a few tests with 8, and I saw a comment that suggests it might be able to go as high as 32.
-If the number of onscreen players is too high, it'll start to overwrite other important things in the GBA's memory, and that's generally undesirable.

-TLDR: The higher the number, the more likely something is to go wrong.

 ## The Server
 This is a dedicated server for the project, written in Python because I'm a lot more